Chapter 36 : The Letter From Nobody

 The time hadn’t exactly been right, either.
 Father had just died, I was gaining weight and my self-conscience was zero.
 Good combination?
 Don’t think so.
 I added a couple of more ballet-lessons a week, bought a diet book and bottled up my anger about Charles, my father.
 It worked fine, too…

 … before people suddenly decided I obviously wasn’t that bad after all to tease.
 To play with.
 To give stupid compliments to.
-Wasn’t that just great
+Wasn’t that just great?
+My anger and sore spots from when father existed welled up again, and who came to supposedly comfort me?

 The one and only.